 Positive bilateral relations led to the December 2013 opening Embassy of the Republic of Moldova to Canada in Ottawa.
-Canada is represented in Moldova through the Embassy of Canada to Romania, Bulgaria and the Republic of Moldova in Bucharest.
+Canada is represented in Moldova through the Embassy of Canada to Romania, the Republic of Bulgaria and the Republic of Moldova in Bucharest.

 Canada participates in projects aimed at strengthening civil society, democracy and human rights in Moldova.
 Moldova was recently added to the Canada Fund for Local initiatives (CFLI) list of eligible countries.
 To date, funded projects focused on:

 - stimulating sustainable and green economic growth

 Moldova aspires to join the European Union (EU) and has implemented a three-year action plan within the framework of the European Neighbourhood Policy (ENP).
 Moldova’s integration into the Euro-Atlantic community is in Canada’s interest as it will contribute directly to the security and stability of the region.

 Canada supports the Organization for Security and Co-operation in Europe (OSCE)-led 5+2 talks aimed at achieving peaceful resolution of the Transnistrian conflict.
 The 5+2 format involves three mediators (Russia, the OSCE and Ukraine), the parties (Moldova and Transnistria) and two observers (the United States and the EU).
 The goal of the 5+2 format is to work out the parameters of the comprehensive settlement based on the sovereignty and territorial integrity of the Republic of Moldova within its internationally recognized borders, with a special status for Transnistria.
 Talks resumed in 2011 after a five-year hiatus.

 As members of La Francophonie, Canada and Moldova cooperate on various issues pertaining to the mandate of the international organization.